Zyber404/Pascal-S_Generator/README.md

 # PASCAL-S generator & test script
+## Introduction
-This project based on BUPT SCS *Compilation Principles and Techniques Course Design*.
+- This project based on BUPT SCS *Compilation Principles and Techniques Course Design*.

-This is a simple project to generate Pascal-S code, and if you have a Pascal-S to C compiler, this are two Python scripts to compile and compare the result between the generated Pascal-S code and  compiled C code.
+- This is a simple project to generate Pascal-S code, and if you have a Pascal-S to C compiler, this are two Python scripts to compile and compare the result between the generated Pascal-S code and  compiled C code.

+- If this project helps you, please give me a ⭐, which will be a great encouragement to me!

 ## Features
 1. Support assignment, baisc calculation, nested if-else, nested for, function call ( Only functions with depth ***1*** are supported, just like C ) and std-out statement.